 An obstacle to the practical test for foreign drivers is that it’s not possible to take the test in English nor bring a translator during the examination.
 You could also try to pass the driving test in your home country before coming to Russian, meaning you may be required to only need to take the theoretical Russian driving test.

-Step two: The theoretical Russian driving exam and fees
+The theoretical Russian driving exam and fees

 The theoretical Russian driving test consists of 20 multiple choice questions about traffic rules in Russia, and the requirements to pass were made stricter in 2017.
 You can make two mistakes, after which an additional five questions will be added.
 All five additional questions must be correct, otherwise it will result in a fail.
 You can find examples of questions from the Russian driving test here.